mmister411/salvationelements/substratenetwork.md

 Admonition

---not yet substrated--
+Admonition is the directed presentation or renewed salience of a fault, danger, obligation, or consequence as corrective or preventive pressure upon judgment, disposition, or conduct.

 Adultery

-: Introducing an external party into exclusive areas, aspects or resources of a relationship, agreement or commitment whether detriment or degradation is detectable or not.
+Adultery is introducing an external party into exclusive areas, aspects or resources of a relationship, agreement or commitment whether detriment or degradation is detectable or not.

 Affinity